 Pre-heat oven to 375F (190C).

 Mix all the dry ingredients together: flour, oats, brown sugar, white sugar, salt and cinnamon (3-4).
 Now you may cut the cold butter into the oat mixture (5).
 I like to use two forks, but a pastry cutter would be even easier if you have one (6-7).
-Sometimes I also cheat a tiny bit and press a few of the butter pieces with my fingers, but don’t tell anyone.
-Cut it until it’s well incorporated with the dry mixture, and the butter cubes reduced to pea size or smaller (8).

 Pour the dried oat mixture on top of the fruit mixture (11).
-Sprinkle with 2 tsp of coarse sugar if you want that extra crispy punch (12).
+Sprinkle with 2 teaspoon of coarse sugar if you want that extra crispy punch (12).
 Bake for about 30 minutes, or until rhubarb is soft and the crisp topping golden.
 Cool 20 minutes before serving to firm things up.
 Best served warm with ice cream.

 Enjoy!
 And remember to keep an eye open for all those other rhubarb recipes coming up.